daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ### **Step 2**: Create the `.devcontainer` directory

 Create a hidden directory called `.devcontainer` and enter it.
-This is where our devcontainer config file will be stored.
+This is where our dev container config file will be stored.

 ```bash
 mkdir .devcontainer && cd .devcontainer